Tell us more about Parks Week!

 Parks Week is an annual international celebration of the important role our parks play in contributing to the health of our communities – and we’re right behind it here in Kāpiti!

-We love our parks so much we’re dedicating a whole week to them to celebrate the role they play in keeping our communities and natural environment healthy.
+We love our parks so much we’re dedicated a whole week to them to celebrate the role they play in keeping our communities and natural environment healthy.

 Whether you use your local park to take your dog for a walk, have a play in the playground, get your daily fitness kick, play some sport or quite simply take some time out, parks have many benefits and play an integral role in the wellbeing of active communities.